smirfolio/MCP-tasksforge/README.md

     -   `"SECRET_KEY"`: Replace `<Your TAsksforge Secret JWT>` with the **full JWT** you obtain from your Tasksforge application's user settings.
     -   `"PROJECT_DIRECTORY"`: The value `{project_dir}` is a special placeholder that your AI agent (like Cline) should dynamically replace with the **absolute path of the project folder you are currently working in**.
 This tells the server where to create the `workflow` directory.

-You able now to ask your AI Agent to restart the MCP server
+You are now able to ask your AI Agent to restart the MCP server

 ## Usage Workflow